 This seems so simple, right?
 And yet, I hear people all the time say “how can I TEACH creativity?” or “how can I JUDGE creativity?”.
 Many times, they are lost as to the steps because they believe that creativity is some random act.
 Instead, it is actually a very logical series of events that occur.
 As such, you can judge (aka: ASSESS) creativity through the course of the process – not necessarily the product.

-Inspire: This is the school that is looking at the arts integration process as something they might like to do.
+This is the school that is looking at the arts integration process as something they might like to do.
 It’s a possibility.
 This stage might look like a school which has a professional book study on arts integration, or who is sending some teachers to arts integration training.
 It might also be a core group of teachers who believe in arts integration and are excitedly using it in their classrooms.
-In this stage, teachers like to see ways in which arts integration is being used in other schools, go on visits to schools that have been successful, and who visit websites that provide them with information and “inspiration” on what an arts integration program could become.
+In this stage, teachers like to see ways in which other schools use arts integration, go on visits to schools that have been successful, and who visit websites that provide them with information and “inspiration” on what an arts integration program could become.

-Evaluate: This school is the model school for arts integration.
+This school is the model school for arts integration.
 They are continuously monitoring all forms of data, both formative and summative, to guide curriculum and learning.
 Arts teachers are regularly provided time to collaborate with classroom teachers.
 There is time each day for students to attend an arts class.
-The arts have become a key component to the school improvement team, and are highly-valued by the school community.
-Classroom teachers are comfortable using the arts in their teaching and continuously look for ways to deepen their curriculum through arts techniques and objectives.
-Students are active participants in their learning and parents are involved within each classroom.
+School improvement teams see the arts as a key component, and the school community values them greatly.
+Classroom teachers feel comfortable using the arts in their teaching, thus continuously look for ways to deepen their curriculum through arts techniques and objectives.
+Students actively participate in their learning, and parents involve themselves within each classroom.

 Can you imagine the power of education if our schools were in the “Evaluate” stage?